rpmuller/ePubs/WP1.md

 some Aristotelian doctrine; in logic, this is still true at the present day.
 But it would have been at least as disastrous if any of his predecessors (except perhaps Democritus) had acquired equal authority.
-To do him justice, we must, to bejrin with, forget his excessive posthumous fame, and the equally excessive posthumous condemnation to which it led.
+To do him justice, we must, to begin with, forget his excessive posthumous fame, and the equally excessive posthumous condemnation to which it led.